What to Know Before Visiting Sotogrande

 - Tarifa: Exactly where the Mediterranean meets the Atlantic, offering a completely different, bohemian energy.
 Enjoy a long beachside lunch at Dani García’s BiBo Tarifa right by Valdevaqueros beach, and shop at Silos de la Luz for unique fashion and homeware finds.

 - Marbella: Located just 30 minutes away, it is the perfect playground for a chic day out.
 Stay at the classic Marbella Club Hotel or the vibrant Puente Romano Beach Resort.
 For lunch or a sophisticated afternoon cocktail, there is nowhere better than El Patio at Marbella Club.
-For dinner, book a table for world-class steak at Leña by Dani García or enjoy exceptional seafood at Lobito del Mar.
+For dinner, book a table for incredible meat dishes at Leña by Dani García or enjoy a fab seafood at Lobito del Mar.

 Logistics: Getting to Sotogrande and Getting Around